-We undertook this assessment to consider whether the programme continues to meet our standards, following changes reported to us via the major change process.
+We undertook this assessment to consider whether the programme continues to meet our standards, following changes identified to us via the major change process.
 The following is an overview of the changes from the information received via this process.

-The education provider is making changes to the curriculum, assessment and practicebased learning for the programme.
-The programme has also increased the size of the cohort, from 50 to 60 learners.
+The education provider informed us that they were amending the structure of practicebased learning on the programme.